BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 ### Rake Fee
 The **Rake Fee**  is earned by the Operator (less any **Progressive Jackpot** contribution if applicable).

-This total entry fee is displayed to the player on all pages, except the confirmation page which breaks down the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.
+This total entry fee is displayed to the player on all pages, except the confirmation page which provides full transparency by breaking down the Entry Fee into Buy-in, Fee and Jackpot Contribution as shown below.

 ![Fee Breakdown](/uploads/fee-breakdown.png "Fee Breakdown")